-Developed land use area features include cities, towns, villages and industrial, commercial and business parks.
+Developed land use area (DLUAs) features represent the polygons around cities, towns, villages and industrial, commercial and business parks as contained within the Strategi dataset.

-Link features enclose developed land use area features.
-Such areas contain a seed point that identifies the enclosed area and carry a feature code and the associated developed land use area name.
+Link features enclose DLUA features.
+Such areas contain a seed point that identifies the enclosed area and carry a feature code and the associated DLUA name.
 There is no explicit information to identify which link forms the bounds of a particular area.

-The whole developed land use area has been positioned to the road pattern by best fit practice.
+The whole DLUA has been positioned to the road pattern by best-fit practice.